 - Be sure to have virus protection on your computer.
 Antivirus software prevents access to your information on your computer.

 - Update devices regularly.
 These updates include fixes and patches for security.

 Passwords are the gateway to all information for us.
-This is especially difficult for us because these extra steps seem to be a barrier rather than protection.
+This is especially difficult for us because these extra steps seem to be a barrier rather than a protection.

 - Use passwords with a trusted tool such as Last Pass.
 No one needs to remember all their secure passwords and a password manager keeps your information safe.